 Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN.

-There are tons of free VPNs available for the platform, but very few are to be trusted – as we discovered in our recent independent investigation.
+There are tons of free Android VPNs, but very few are to be trusted – as we discovered in our recent independent investigation.

-We’ve tested out a lot of free apps for Android and rounded up the best ones that offer a private, user-friendly experience without compromising on performance.
+We’ve tested out a lot of free VPN services for Android and rounded up the best ones that offer a private, user-friendly experience without compromising on performance.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs